 Since so much is going on in your body during pregnancy, it can be quite easy to neglect proper treatment of sore and bleeding gums.
 While it is usually a mild inflammation, it can develop into a severe case of gum disease down the road.

 However, there is no reason to panic.
 Pregnancy gingivitis can be fought off with the right treatment.
+Research shows that good oral hygiene can partially neutralize hormonal effects on gingival tissues.

-• Maintain Oral Hygiene.
 Invest in a quality soft-bristled toothbrush.
 It will soothe your aching gums and prevent unnecessary bleeding.
 If your current toothpaste is making you gag, select a toothpaste flavor that will not make you heave.

 Armed with a soft toothbrush and the right toothpaste, brush your teeth twice a day using the proper technique.
 Hurrying through your brushing routine will only cause more harm than good.
 Be gentle and make sure that you tackle the plaque in the far recesses of your mouth.